What the Project Aims to Achieve

 As part of its information gathering and research, the IAASB issued a Discussion Paper in September 2020 to consult on whether the ISAs related to fraud and going concern need to be updated to reflect the rapidly evolving external reporting landscape, and, if so, in what areas.
 Responses to the Discussion Paper were due February 1, 2021.

-At the May 2021 meeting, the Board will be provided with a summary of input from the Discussion Paper responses.
-The Board will be asked for their feedback to help the Working Group develop project proposal to be presented at the October 2021 IAASB meeting.
+At the May 2021 meeting, the Board was provided with a summary of input from the Discussion Paper responses.
+The Board provided their feedback to help the Working Group develop a project proposal to be presented in the first half of 2022.

 Working Group Information